Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/Set-AzVirtualNetworkGatewayDefaultSite.md

 This object reference that is stored in the variable named $LocalGateway represents the gateway to be configured as the default site
 .
 The second command then creates an object reference to the virtual network gateway and stores the result in the variable named $VirtualGateway.
-The third command uses the **Set-AzureRmVirtualNetworkGatewayDefaultSite** cmdlet to assign the default site to ContosoVirtualGateway.
+The third command uses the **Set-AzVirtualNetworkGatewayDefaultSite** cmdlet to assign the default site to ContosoVirtualGateway.

 ## PARAMETERS